gcbrains/brand/README.md

 ### Finding a logo

-This repository has a `./assets/logo` folder where you can find all of existing exports.
+[](./assets/logo) folder includes all of the existing exported files.
 All of these exported files are valid and can be used where they fit.
 Use `.svg` files where possible, if not, use `.png` files with a suitable size.

-#### `.svg` files
+#### SVG files

-`.svg` files are in `./assets/logo/svg` folder.
+`.svg` files are in [](./assets/logo/svg) folder.
+Below is the naming convention for svg files;

 ```
 logo-primary-horizontal.svg